 Cold-Water Sandwich Effect:

-Some users have reported a brief burst of cold water when using tankless water heaters, known as the “cold-water sandwich” effect.
+Some users have reported a brief burst of cold water, known as the “cold-water sandwich” effect, when using these models.
+It happens when there’s an alternating delivery of hot and cold water at the faucet or shower.
 However, this can often be mitigated with proper installation and equipment.
+Working with a professional team can ensure this is not an issue.

 Contact Living Waters for More Information Today